 - Preheat oven to 180 C (350 F) standard / 160 C (320 F) fan-forced.
 Line an 8-inch square pan with baking or parchment paper.

-- Bake for approximately 28-30 minutes or until a knife inserted in the middle comes out clean.
-Leave to cool slightly before removing from pan.
+- Leave brownies to cool slightly before gently removing from the pan.
 They will firm up as they cool.
-Serve with ice cream or whipped cream.

 Notes